 Algás has a total steel pipeline network of approximately 67 km.
 The pressure and the diameter vary along the pipeline.
 Approximately 39 km of the network has a six inch diameter pipeline, at a pressure of 20 kgf/cm2; 22 km of a four inch diameter pipeline at a pressure of 3.5 kgf/cm2; and six km of a three inch pipeline at a pressure of 3.5 kgf/cm2.

-The Algás network has a total of six citygates and Nine compressor stations.
+The Algás network has a total of six citygates and nine compressor stations.
 In 1999, peak and average throughput were 15.6 MMcmm and 14.2 MMcmm, respectively.

 PBGás